krmanik/Chinese-Grammar/README.md

 Find the python script in the repo.
 That may not be perfect script but I have used it to make this.

+# Contributing
+Please report any issues.
+Any contribution will be appreciated.

 # My other Anki decks
 [Other Anki Decks](https://ankiweb.net/shared/byauthor/2120672269)